a16z-infra/companion-app/README.md

 Visit https://replicate.com/account/api-tokens to get your Replicate API key

+> **_NOTE:_**  By default, this template uses Pinecone as vector store, but you can turn on Supabase pgvector easily.
+This means you only need to fill out either Pinecone API key _or_ Supabase API key.

 d. **Pinecone API key**
 - Create a Pinecone index by visiting https://app.pinecone.io/ and click on "Create Index"
 - Give it an index name (this will be `PINECONE_INDEX`)
 - Fill in Dimension as `1536`
 - Once the index is successfully created, click on "API Keys" on the left side nav and create an API key: copy "Environment" value to `PINECONE_ENVIRONMENT` variable, and "Value" to `PINECONE_API_KEY`

+e. **Supabase API key**
+- Create a Supabase instance [here](https://supabase.com/dashboard/projects); then go to Project Settings -> API
+- `SUPABASE_URL` is the URL value under "Project URL"
+- `SUPABASE_PRIVATE_KEY` is the key starts with `ey` under Project API Keys

 ### 4. Generate embeddings